Navid200/xDrip/docs/G6_slot.md

 **<span style="color:red">WARNING</span>**
 This feature was added and placed behind engineering mode for verification before being offered as a feature.
 Unfortunately, tests have shown unexpected results.
-Some transmitters have even been permanently disabled as a results.
+Some transmitters have even been permanently disabled as a result.
 That's why it has not been removed from engineering mode.
 Therefore, for now, the use of this feature is not recommended.
 <br/>